Nivedita967/current_clock/README.md

 # current_clock
-A simple JavaScript Project that shows you the current time :P
+A JavaScript project that shows you the current time in the form of Digital and Analog clock, along with Date :P